 - The defendant’s insurance company believes that the plaintiff’s personal injury lawsuit will succeed in court.

-- The settlement amount is low enough that it will be cheaper for the defendant to settle than spend the money on attorney’s fees and court costs.
+- The personal injury settlement amount is low enough that it will be cheaper for the defendant to settle than spend the money on attorney’s fees and court costs.

 - The settlement offered to the plaintiff by the defendant’s insurance company is comparable to what the plaintiff would win at trial.